Check DECORTÉ Cosmetic Batch Code

 • If the decoded Decorté date feels older than expected, compare it with purchase timing, package generation, and the current smell, color, and texture before deciding.

-• For decorte batch code, the highest-value decision is to avoid mixing product references or Japanese date text with the lot string.
+• Use the result to decide whether to avoid mixing product references or Japanese date text with the lot string.

 Methodology